 Does being gubbed affect matched betting profits?

-Do you believe that because you are gubbed you will make less money from matched betting?
+Do you believe that matched betting with gubbed accounts is impossible?
 This is a popular misconception and you are not the only one with this thought.
 However, look at the graph below outlining my profits versus my number of gubbings.
 Despite, becoming increasingly gubbed, my profits stay more or less on the same level.

-There are not many accounts that are so useless that they have no other use other than arbs.
-To find out which accounts to arbs, I recommend using the OddsMonkey Daily Offer list.
+There are not many accounts that are so useless that they have no use other than arbs.
+To find out which accounts to arbs, I recommend using the Profit Accumulator (free trial here) Daily Offer list.
 Look at all offers for the current month and filter for the bookmaker you consider arbing.
-You can do this under “preferences”.
-I know, you are gubbed and are not eligible for promotions.
-But you may still be able to do some offers (e.g. William Hill’s Scratch of the Day) plus there is a small chance that you will become ungubbed (more about this later).
 Do not arb if you find good offers.

 Next, check whether the bookmaker offers extra places.
-To do so, you can go to the bookmaker’s promotion page or use the OddsMonkey Extra Place Matcher.
-Extra places will be a major source of your income from gubbed accounts so do not arb if the bookmaker offers any and the odds seem OK.
+To do so, you can go to the bookmaker’s promotion page or use the Profit Accumulator Extra Place Matcher.
+Extra places will be a major source of your income from gubbed accounts so do not arb if the bookmaker offers them.

 Lastly, you want to check whether the bookmaker is linked to a bookmaker with whom you are currently not gubbed.
 For example, arbing Totesport may cost you your Betfred account.
 Usually, a quick google search will tell you.